A Linear-Time 1.5-Approximation for Broadcasting in k-Cycle Graphs: k-Cycle Graphs

-In the same paper, the authors also presented several lower bounds for the broadcast time problem in $k$-cycle graphs.
-Given a $k$-cycle graph $G_k$ with a central vertex $v_c$, and an originator $u$, the authors proved the following. \begin{lemma} (\cite{k-cycle-2-approximation}).
+The main algorithm introduced in \cite{k-cycle-2-approximation} ($S_{\text{cycle}}$) maintains 2 lists of cycles sorted in non-increasing order of the number of uninformed vertices.
+The lists contain all cycles that have been called once, or that have not yet been called, respectively.
+In each time unit, it compares the number of uninformed vertices in the first cycle of each list to determine which to inform.
+In this paper, we design a simple algorithm that achieves a better approximation considering only the lengths of cycles.
+In \cite{k-cycle-2-approximation}, the authors also presented the following lower bounds for the broadcast time problem in $k$-cycle graphs, which we use in our proof. \begin{lemma} (\cite{k-cycle-2-approximation}).
 Let $G_k$ be a $k$-cycle graph where the originator is the central vertex $u$.
-Then \begin{enumerate} \item $b(u) \geq k+1$ \item $b(u) \geq \ceil*{\frac{l_j+2j-1}{2}}$ for any $j,1 \leq j \leq k$. \end{enumerate} \end{lemma} \begin{lemma} (\cite{k-cycle-2-approximation}) Let $G_k$ be a $k$-cycle graph where the originator is any vertex $w$ on a cycle $C_m$ and the length of the shortest path from $w$ to vertex $u$ is $d$.
-Then $b(w) \geq d + \ceil*{\frac{l_j+2j-2}{2}}$ for any $j$, $1 \leq j \leq k$, where $j \neq m$. \end{lemma}
+Then \begin{enumerate} \item $b(u) \geq k+1$ \item $b(u) \geq \ceil*{\frac{l_j+2j-1}{2}}$, $1 \leq j \leq k$. \end{enumerate} \end{lemma} \begin{lemma} (\cite{k-cycle-2-approximation}) Let $G_k$ be a $k$-cycle graph where the originator is any vertex $w$ on a cycle $C_m$ and the length of the shortest path from $w$ to vertex $u$ is $d$.
+Then $b(w) \geq d + \ceil*{\frac{l_j+2j-2}{2}}$, $1 \leq j \leq k$, where $j \neq m$. \end{lemma}